Categories

 Reloaded “pDiffZone”

-A Delaunay triangulation is always convex and this property is also a technical requirement in Fade.
-In contrast the area that you save may have concave locations.
-In this case the saveZones() command creates additional fill-triangles to complete the convex hull of the area to be saved, see the image below.
-These fill-triangles then belong to the triangulation, but not to any of the saved zones.
+A Delaunay triangulation is inherently convex, and this property is also a fundamental technical requirement in Fade2D.
+However, the area you intend to save may contain concave regions.
+In such cases, the saveZones() command generates supplementary fill triangles to complete the convex hull of the area to be saved, as depicted in the image below.
+It’s important to note that these fill triangles become part of the overall triangulation but do not belong to any of the saved zones.

 Zone with additional triangles to complete the convex hull.

-2 replies on “Saving and Loading a Triangulation – Ex.
-11”
+2 replies on “Saving and Loading a Triangulation – Example 11”

 Leave a Reply